spine-tools/SpineInterface.jl/docs/src/tutorials/tutorial_spineopt_database.md

     )
     ```

-The full script can be found in the tutorials folder.
+The full script can be found in the examples folder.
 The script also includes some example code for how these convenience functions can be used in a more complex function, e.g. to find all the isolated nodes (i.e. nodes without relationships).